eesaeedkarimi/Object-Detection-Tutorial/README.md

 In both cases, this tutorial helps you do this with a scientific approach.

-What you need to know or study from other sources:
+What you need to know in advance or study from other sources:
 * Python programming
 * Working with deep learning frameworks